Hiring Out Horses

 Check for a licence and rating

 When choosing an establishment, ensure you choose a licensed establishment.
-From 1 October 2018, all new animal welfare licence holders must clearly display their licence on their premises and display their name and licence number on any website they use.
+All new animal welfare licence holders must clearly display their licence on their premises and display their name and licence number on any website they use.
 Please note that current licence holders are not required to display the licence number on their websites until their new licence starts.

 The new licence also contains a star rating which the business has achieved.
 We recommend displaying the star rating on any website, but this is not a legal requirement.

-If a licence number is not displayed you can check if they are licensed by sending the name and address of the establishment to Licensing Team.
+If a licence number is not displayed you can check if they are licensed by checking our public register or sending the name and address of the establishment to the Licensing Team.

 Raise a concern

-If you have any concerns about premises in Breckland, please email Licensing Team with details of the premises or if urgent call 01362 656870.
+If you have any concerns about premises in Breckland, please contact the Licensing Team with details of the premises or if urgent call 01362 656870.
 Clearly state your concerns and your reason for them.
 All matters of concern will be investigated and complaints are kept confidential.